Rochdale Liberal Democrats

 Fighting for a fair deal for Heywood, Middleton, and Rochdale

-In an historic General Election on 4th July the Liberal Democrats secured 72 seats in the new parliament on a vote share of 12.2%, for the first time securing the same share of seats in the Commons as their share of the vote.
-They are also now the largest third party in over a century, whilst the Conservatives have returned their fewest number of MP's ever.
+In the General Election last year the Liberal Democrats won 72 seats on a vote share of 12.2%, for the first time securing the same share of seats in the Commons as our share of the vote, and becoming the largest third party in Parliament in 100 years.
+Whilst Labour formed a new government with a massive majority, they did this on just 33.7% of the votes cast, the lowest of any majority party on record.

-Here in Heywood, Middleton and Rochdale the Liberal Democrats are providing real opposition to a Labour Council that is trying to silence the voices of local residents.
+Here in Heywood, Middleton and Rochdale the Liberal Democrats are providing real opposition to this Labour Council.

 • It is the Liberal Democrats who have spoken out against the poor results of Rochdale Borough Housing and the Guinness Partnership.

-• It is the Liberal Democrats who have spoke out agains crazy road schemes, and poor quality traffic calming.
+• It is the Liberal Democrats who have spoken out against crazy road schemes, and poor-quality traffic calming.

 Rochdale Town Hall